mumair01/GailBot-2019/README.md

 * The minimum length that can be recorded is 30 seconds.

-##
+## Gailbot special features

-##  Custom and Acoustic Language Models:
+###  Custom and Acoustic Language Models:
-Gailbot's Custom language model is meant to expand on Watson's existing word dictionary to transcribe specialized contexts.
+* Gailbot's Custom language model is meant to expand on Watson's existing word dictionary to transcribe specialized contexts.
 Users can add individual words, multiple words, or a corpus text file to the custom model.
 For more details: https://console.bluemix.net/docs/services/speech-to-text/language-resource.html#corporaWords

-Gailbot's Acoustic language model is meant to train the service to recognize particular sound environments to improve the accuracy of the transcripts.
+* Gailbot's Acoustic language model is meant to train the service to recognize particular sound environments to improve the accuracy of the transcripts.

-Currently, Gailbot allows a '.wav' file to train the custom acoustic model.
+Currently, Gailbot allows a '.wav' file to train the custom acoustic model:
 * The file must be less than 100 MB
 * The file length must be greater than 10 minutes and less than 50 hours
 * Must be a '.wav' file.

+### Multi-language transcription

+Gailbot is able to transcribe in multiple different languages including Mandarin, German, Japanese, Spanish, Portugese etc.
+This feature can be selected by selecting the appropriate base model through the custom language model interface.

+Users can also train custom models in other languages using the other language as a base-model to train on.

+### Speech rate detection

+Gailbot uses a statistical model developed at the Human Interaction Lab at Tufts to classify parts of speech as slow or fast relative to the average pace of the conversation (using both speakers).

+This classification allows Gailbot to transcribe speech as fast and slow and add prosody markers in limited cases.

+**NOTE: This feature is enabled by default but can be turned off using the post-processing interface.**

+### Laughter Analysis

+Gailbot uses a [tensorflow](https://www.tensorflow.org/) deep learning model in addition to a audio signal processing model to isolate high frequency sound signals and classify them as laughter.

+This allows transcription of laughter with exact time-stamps in the final CHAT file.

+**NOTE: This feature is enabled by default but can be turned off using the post-processing interface.**

+### Beats and absolute timing

+Gailbot uses one of two modes to transcribe pause and gap timings.
+These include either absolute time in seconds or beat time in beats.

+Beat time is a specialized conversation Analysis concept that allows transcription of pauses / gaps as relative to the conversation's average speech rate in syllables per second.

+**NOTE: This feature is enabled by default but can be turned off using the post-processing interface.**

+## Liability Notice

+**Please note: Gailbot and all associated software is meant to be used as an automatic transcription tool.
+While the development team has worked hard to produce a good product, we take no responsibility for its performance and results.
+Gailbot generates first pass transcripts that are meant to be corrected using human input.
+We do not guarantee the accuracy of any transcript.
+Additionally, we are not responsible for any transaction between the user and IBM Bluemix to obtain credentials for using the Watson STT Service.
+Although the development team plans to update the project regularly, we are not responsible for any bug-fixes or updates.**

 ## Contribute